How to Choose the Best Cycling Shorts for Ladies: Fit, Padding, Fabric & More

 Fit Tips:

-- Look for snug but not tight construction
+- Look for a snug fit without pinching

-- Choose leg bands with a soft grip that prevent ride-up
+- Leg bands should have a soft grip to prevent ride-up

 - Avoid waistbands that roll or dig in

-- Try size-inclusive brands for curvier or petite body types
+- Try brands with size inclusivity for curvier or petite frames

 The best cycling shorts for ladies use performance-grade fabrics that manage moisture, stretch with your movements, and stay durable over time.